English ship Newbury (1654)

 Newbury was a 52-gun third rate Speaker-class frigate built for the navy of the Commonwealth of England at Limehouse, and launched in 1654.
 She was named for the Parliamentarian victories at the two battles of Newbury.
+During the war against Spain, she took part in Blake's fleet in the Battle of Santa Cruz de Tenerife (1657).

-After the Restoration in 1660, she was renamed HMS Revenge.
+After the Restoration in 1660, she was taken into the new Royal Navy and renamed HMS Revenge.
 She spent some time carrying the flag of the senior captain of Prince Rupert's white (van) squadron, commanded by Robert Holmes.
-By 1677 her armament had been increased to 62 guns, though she was condemned in 1678, and presumably broken up.
+By 1665 her ordnance was officially 58 guns, but in war she actually carried 69, comprising 22 demi-cannon, 4 culverins, 30 demi-culverins, and 10 sakers, plus 2 3-pounders and a solitary falcon on the poop.